 Map Trek, Atlas and Outline Maps of World History is an extensive collection of maps for you to use as part of your study of history.
 Several of our lesson plans include map work using these maps.

-Susan Wise Bauer’s Story of the World Vol. 1 remains my favorite pick for learning about Ancient History until grade 4.
+Susan Wise Bauer’s Story of the World Vol. 1 is a great pick for learning about Ancient History until grade 4.
 For grades 4 or 5, I like to supplement with the Activity Book and the Test Book.
 D’Aulaire’s Book of Greek Myths and the Study Guide from Memoria Press make for great reading comprehension.

 Early Church and Medieval Church History